 November 4, 2019 – Property owner* files a demolition permit for the L.A.
 Classics auto restoration shop at the back of the Chili Bowl lot.
 As of June 15, 2021, it is not approved.

-December 5, 2019 – The Cultural Heritage Commission reviews the Los Angeles Conservancy’s nomination, and votes to consider the Chili Bowl as a landmark.
+December 5, 2019 – The Cultural Heritage Commission reviews the Los Angeles Conservancy’s nomination, and votes to consider the Chili Bowl as a landmark (audio stream) .

 February 6, 2020 – The Cultural Heritage Commission votes 3-1 to declare the Chili Bowl a protected Historic-Cultural Monument.
-The property owner opposes designation, and threatens to move the building to Palm Springs.
+The property owner opposes designation, claims with no evidence that there is a plan to build affordable housing there, and threatens if it is landmarked to move the building to Palm Springs. (audio stream)